Revolutionary government in the Philippines

-A revolutionary government or provisional government has been declared a number of times in the Philippines by insurgent groups.
+A revolutionary government or provisional government has been declared a number of times in the Philippines, by various insurgent groups.

 Historical revolutionary governments

 Philippine Revolution

 A revolutionary government was initially established by the Katipunan with the outbreak of the Philippine Revolution in 1896, as the Katipunan's Supreme President Andres Bonifacio reformed its Supreme Council into a "cabinet" still with himself as president.
 (Prior to this, the Katipunan had itself been established in 1892 with the intention of becoming a shadow government.)

 The Tejeros Convention of 1897 was held to reconcile the arguments of two factions of the Katipunan in the province of Cavite, Magdalo and Magdiwang, and it was decided that the Katipunan had to be dissolved to have an election of officers for a revolutionary government.
 This led to the leadership of the revolution passing to Emilio Aguinaldo, who led a succession of insurgent governments as president and briefly Dictator.

 The government established at Tejeros on March 22 (but finalized and first asserted itself on April 24) was succeeded in November by the "Republic of the Philippines", which is today known as the Republic of Biak-na-Bato.
 That government was disestablished on December 15 by the Pact of Biak-na-Bato and Aguinaldo went into exile, establishing the Hong Kong Junta.
 In Aguinaldo's absence, the Central Executive Committee was temporarily established as an insurgent revolutionary government.
 Aguinaldo returned to the Philippines on May 19, 1898, during the Spanish–American War.

 The independence of the Philippines from Spain was declared on June 12, and Aguinaldo established himself as dictator in a dictatorial government on June 18.
 This government was succeeded by a revolutionary government on June 23, with Aguinaldo as president.
 This was succeeded on January 21, 1899, by the First Philippine Republic, which included an elected legislative branch and a constitution.